Understanding Dog Emotions

 An excited dog is easier to recognize as he would probably jump around wagging his tail.
 Little things like dog treats or playtime are enough to make your furry companion reach on the cloud nine.
 A happy and cheerful dog is one of the most common dog emotion, and it is very easy to recognize it.
 You can also understand whether a dog is in a happy state or not by taking his gestures into consideration like open smiling mouth, relaxed posture & upright ears, etc. Sometimes, dogs can become uncontrolled when they are over-excited so all the dog owners should know how to calm an over excited dog.

 Fear is another common emotions that every dog exhibits.
 It can be triggered due to a scary environment, loud sounds or threatening people.
-When any fearful situation arises then they tend to exhibit their fear through body gestures like tucked tail, lip licking, hiding, avoiding eye contact, flattened ears, etc.
+When any fearful situation arises then they tend to exhibit their fear through body gestures like tucked tail, lip licking, hiding, avoiding eye contact, flattened ears, etc. Always make sure to help your fearful dog when he shows any of these signs or body gestures.

 Just like humans, dogs can also feel sad & they show their sadness through their behavior.
 If a dog is upset/sad then he wouldn’t take interest in any activity.
 When a dog feels sad then he tends to spend his time alone.
 Sadness can also have a severe impact on your furry companion’s appetite.